zuugle-services/DianaWidget/README.md

 **Theming Variables**

-Define these in a CSS rule targeting `.diana-container` or a higher-level parent element:
+Define these in a CSS rule targeting `.diana-container`:

 ```css
 /* Base Colors */